-What Are REITs
+What are REITs

 A Real Estate Investment Trust (REIT) is a company that owns, operates, or finances income-producing real estate.
 Structured as a trust or corporation, REITs pool capital from multiple investors to invest in a diversified portfolio of properties—such as office buildings, shopping malls, apartments, hotels, or warehouses—or real estate-related assets like mortgages.
 REITs trade on major stock exchanges, much like stocks, making them accessible to individual investors.